 A subspecies of the common garter that lives in Oklahoma is called the red-sided garter.
 This is due to the red coloration on their sides between the stripes.
 These snakes can be found in Central and Eastern Oklahoma.
-The Texas garter snake is a brightly colored subspecies featuring thick lateral stripes that’s also found in the state.
+The Texas garter snake is a brightly colored subspecies featuring thick lateral stripes that are also found in the state.

 Western Terrestrial Garter Snake

 Like the common garter, the western terrestrial garter snake likes to live near bodies of water.
 This garter snake species is unique in its habit of constricting its prey.
 It’s the only garter that employs this method to feed.
-The Journal of Herpetology presented a study that showed that they were inefficient constrictors relative to gopher snakes, but nearly always killed the mice they constricted before eating them.
+The Journal of Herpetology presented a study that showed that they were inefficient constrictors relative to gopher snakes but nearly always killed the mice they constricted before eating them.

 The wandering garter is a subspecies of the western terrestrial garter snake found only at the westernmost tip of Oklahoma.
 It has a thin, dull yellow dorsal stripe that usually has black blotches along it.
-This gives the stripe a broken up appearance.
+This gives the stripe a broken appearance.
 The body of this subspecies is generally gray or tan.

 Checkered Garter Snake (Thamnophis marcianus):

-These snakes have olive, tan, brown or yellow-brown body coloration and three thin stripes.
+These snakes have olive, tan, brown, or yellow-brown body coloration and three thin stripes.
 The dorsal stripe is often crowded by black spots beside it, giving it a jagged look.
-Checkered garter snakes have a cream to yellow belly.
+Checkered garter snakes have a cream-to-yellow belly.
 Their name comes from the checkerboard pattern of two rows of alternating dark rectangles between their stripes.

-This species is most often found living in the western part of Oklahoma in desert and grasslands.
-Like other garters, they like to be near water so you might find them near rivers, lakes and streams.
+This species is most often found living in the western part of Oklahoma in deserts and grasslands.
+Like other garters, they like to be near water so you might find them near rivers, lakes, and streams.
 They are skilled at finding water sources even in the most arid of environments.
 Marcy’s checkered garter snake is a subspecies of the checkered garter that’s found in Oklahoma.
 This snake is common in the exotic pet trade, with the albino morph coloration being very popular.

 Western Ribbon Snake (Thamnophis proximus):

 These garters almost always live near water.
-They live near ponds, marshes, rivers and lakes.
+They live near ponds, marshes, rivers, and lakes.
 These are fast snakes, but if they are caught they’re more likely to thrash about and expel musk than they are to bite.

 Plains Garter Snake (Thamnophis radix)

-The species has olive green, brown or black bodies with an orange or yellow dorsal stripe down their back.
+The species has olive green, brown, or black bodies with an orange or yellow dorsal stripe down their back.
 Plains garters also have two greenish-yellow stripes on each side of their body.
 The areas between the stripes generally have an alternating double row of black spots.
 This snake has unique black bars around its mouth.
 Although garter snakes don’t pose a threat to humans, this species is known to be particularly docile and is less likely than the common garter snake to bite when handled.
-However, like other garters it may secrete a strong musk as a deterrent.
+However, like other garters, it may secrete a strong musk as a deterrent.

 Discover the "Monster" Snake 5X Bigger than an Anaconda